Speech impairments can make it hard to communicate. Someone with a speech impairment

 related to medical conditions, such as a hearing impairment, weak muscles around

-the mouth, cleft
+the mouth, cleft lip or

-lip or palate, vocal nodules or hoarseness,
+palate, vocal nodules or hoarseness,

-or a breathing or swallowing disorder
+or swallowing disorder

-or stammering is a problem that interferes with fluent speech.
+stammering is a problem that interferes with fluent speech.

 Lisping is an articulation disorder.
 It refers to a specific substitution involving